gmfc/helios-os/docs/networking.md

 ## sshd

-A minimal SSH-like daemon can be started from TypeScript using `startSshd(kernel, { port: 22 })`.
+The `ssh` command starts a minimal SSH-like daemon, equivalent to calling `startSshd(kernel, { port: 22 })` from TypeScript.
 Each connection is given its own pseudo-terminal and spawns `/bin/bash` inside the VM.
 Any username and password are currently accepted.
 Once running you can connect from the kernel's TCP stack or a host client: